Dhghomon/easy_rust/README.md

 ### regex

 The [regex](https://crates.io/crates/regex) crate lets you search through text using [regular expressions](https://en.wikipedia.org/wiki/Regular_expression).
 With that you can get matches for something like `colour`, `color`, `colours` and `colors` through a single search.
-Regular expressions are a whole other language have to learn that too if you want to use them.
+Regular expressions are a whole other language to learn if you want to use them.

 ### chrono